Belinda Chandra: Creation and development

-Varada Sethu was announced to be portraying a new companion in Doctor Who's fifteenth series in April 2024, though the character she was playing was not announced prior to the 2024 San Diego Comic-Con, where the character's name was confirmed.
+Varada Sethu was announced to be portraying a new companion in Doctor Whos fifteenth series in April 2024, though the character she was playing was not announced prior to the 2024 San Diego Comic-Con, where the character's name was confirmed.
 Prior to Sethu's appearance as Belinda, she appeared as the character Mundy Flynn in the 2024 episode "Boom"; this episode aired after she had been confirmed as a companion, and her appearance in "Boom" was not confirmed prior to the episode's airing.
 The relationship between Flynn and Belinda was not established in the episode, leading to speculation of the two characters' relation.
 Prior to Flynn's appearance, the concept of a companion's actor appearing as different characters prior to the companion's introduction had previously been done with Clara Oswald (Jenna Coleman) in the show's seventh series.

 Sethu was contacted to appear as Belinda shortly after portraying Flynn.
 Though many actors had auditioned for the role of Belinda, showrunner Russell T Davies had greatly enjoyed Sethu's performance in "Boom", and when he pitched the idea of bringing her back, many involved in production quickly agreed, resulting in her not needing to audition for the part.
 The production team called Sethu in to explain the part, and told her at the end of the meeting that the part was hers, with Sethu quickly agreeing to portray Belinda.
 Sethu's introduction as a companion makes her pairing with Fifteenth Doctor actor Ncuti Gatwa the first time in Doctor Who history that the main cast of a series was portrayed by an entirely person of colour cast.